erezsh/Preql/README.md

 ![alt text](logo_small.png "Logo")

-Preql (*pronounced: Prequel*) is an interpreted relational query language.
+Preql (*pronounced: Prequel*) is an interpreted, relational programming language, that specializes in database queries.

 It is designed for use by data engineers, analysts and data scientists.

+Preql's main objective is to provide an alternative to SQL, in the form of a high-level programming language, with first-class functions, modules, strict typing, and Python integration.

+**How does it work?**

-* Compiles to SQL at runtime.
-It has the performance and abilities of SQL, and much more.
+Preql code is interpreted and gets compiled to SQL at runtime.
+This way, Preql gains the performance and abilities of SQL, but can also operate as a normal scripting language.

+Currently supported dialects are:
+* Postgres
-    * Support for Postgres, MySQL and Sqlite. (more planned!)
+* MySQL

-    * Escape hatch to SQL, for all those database-specific features we didn't think to include
+* Sqlite
+* BigQuery (soon)
+* More... (planned)

+For features that are database-specific, or aren't implemented in Preql, there is a `SQL()` function that provides a convenient escape hatch to write raw SQL code.

+**Main Features**

-* Programmer-friendly syntax and semantics, with gradual type-checking, inspired by Typescript and Python
+* Modern syntax and semantics

-* Interface through Python, HTTP or a terminal environment with autocompletion
+    - Interpreted, everything is an object
+    - Strong type system with gradual type validation and duck-typing
+* Compiles to SQL
+* Python and Pandas integration
+* Interactive shell (REPL) with auto-completion
+* Runs on Jupyter Notebook

-**Note: Preql is still work in progress, and isn't ready for production use, or any serious use yet**
+**Note: Preql is still work in progress, and isn't ready for production use, or any serious use quite yet.**

 # Documentation